Cowboys vs. Lions prediction, odds, start time: 2025 NFL Thursday Night Football game picks by proven model

 How to make Cowboys vs. Lions picks

-SportsLine's model is going Over on the total, projecting 5 combined points.
-It also says one side of the spread is the better value.
+SportsLine's model is going Over on the total, projecting 56 combined points.
+It also says one side of the spread hits in well over 50% of simulations.
 You can only get the pick at SportsLine.

-So who wins Cowboys vs. Lions, and which side of the spread is the better value?
+So who wins Cowboys vs. Lions, and which side of the spread hits well over 50% of the time?
 Visit SportsLine now to see which side of the Cowboys vs. Lions spread to jump on, all from the advanced model that finished up over $7,000 on its NFL picks since its inception, and find out.